 Bring to boil over medium heat and cook for about 15 to 30 minutes on a low simmer covered.

-If you want it thinner add more broth or water.
-This can cook for longer if you want your chile a softer texture.
+If you want it thinner add more broth or water and simmer longer if you want your chili a softer texture.

 Notes